alvarosps/quidditch_simulator/README.md

 - `python main.py`

 ## Editing teams
-- You can modify the name and modifiers of players in each team changing the values in the teams.py file
+- You can modify the name and modifiers of players in each team changing the values in the teams folder file of the team